 In 2007, she started working in SAVE Brasil (Birdlife International in Brazil), where she began traveling to many parts of the country acting for bird conservation in local communities and carrying out bird surveys.
 All of this time in the field gave her well-trained ears and it is the identification of bird songs that really gets Tatiana’s attention.

 Tatiana passionately worked for years connecting people, environment, culture and birds while leading citizen science projects.
 She pursued her master’s degree on biodiversity in protected areas in 2017.
-Currently, she applies all of these skills and knowledge to work on logistics to provide the best experience for birding tourists in Brazil.
+Currently, she applies all of these skills and knowledge to work on logistics and guiding to provide the best experience for birding tourists in Brazil.

 Specialty: Southeast Brazil